 They’ve been progressively updating their services and this shows great promise.

 However, it is simply too early to tell.

 Surfshark, Ltd. entered the market in April 2018.
 Not much is known about the creators of Surfshark.
 All we know is that they are based in the British Virgin Islands and provide one good VPN.
 They seem to be posting regular updates on Facebook and Twitter but their Instagram account seems to be dead in the water.

 Surfshark, Ltd. is registered in the British Virgin Islands, which are not a part of the 14 Eyes Alliance.
 They don’t have laws that require companies to keep track of user data.

 Surfshark has a warrant canary that guarantees a no logs policy and promises not to give up user information to the government.

 This VPN is something that shows a lot of promise.

 It’s a highly reasonable VPN service provider with great features and a good price tag.

-At the moment, it’s a little too early to tell, though.
+The biggest and only con is, at the moment, it’s a little too early to tell whether they are dependable in the long-run.
 The business is still fairly new and there hasn’t been any serious testing done on Surfshark.
-Only time will tell.